ashutoshmjain/gita/src/divineGlory.md

+## Divine Grace:

-## The Divine Glory: An Interpretation of the Gita Through Science and Spirit
+An Interpretation of the Krishna's Grace through Science and Spirit.

 The Bhagavad Gita, particularly from its seventh chapter onwards, unfolds not as a disjointed collection of teachings, but as a single, logical conversation.
 The chapter divisions, added much later, serve as guideposts allowing readers to bookmark the progression of ideas, but the Gita, in reality, is just one conversation between Krishna and Arjuna.
 This journey builds a profound understanding of our reality, culminating in Chapter 10 with a description of divine glory.
 By drawing unconventional parallels with modern science, one can frame a unique interpretation of this ancient wisdom, seeing it as a unified field of science and spirit—a discipline sometimes referred to as 'Vaidik Science.'